 “I like technology and quality.
 This is why I snapped to attention when I read about GrainSense and thought we had something going there.
-And so I popped directly at their exhibition stand at the Borgeby Field Days”, says Gustav Hagemann, owner of Ruuthsbo Estate.
-Ruuthsbo cultivates wheat, malting barley, oats, rape seed, forage grass and sugar beets.
-A lot of it is sold as quality products in the form of vodka wheat, whiskey malt and gluten-free muesli oats.
-A sample is taken every time a load is dumped, which makes it possible to determine an average for the entire batch.
+And so I popped directly at their exhibition stand at the Borgeby Field Days'', said Gustav Hagemann, owner of Ruuthsbo Estate.
+Nowadays, a sample is taken and measured with the GrainSense Analyzer every time a load is brought in, which makes it possible to determine an average for the entire batch.

 Making sure every crop is fit for its purpose, at the right price.